ragumagu/keyboard_changes/README.md

 I have set up this mod using xcape (Thank you, /u/alols @github) and some other scripts.
 You have to set up xcape first.
 Head over to https://github.com/alols/xcape and install it.

+Then clone this repository.
+Make necessary changes to the paths in these script files:
+In keyboard_normal.sh:
+`xkbcomp /home/user/keyboard_changes/xkbNormal $DISPLAY`
+and in keyboard_space_control_off.sh:
+`xkbcomp /home/user/keyboard_changes/xkbSCO $DISPLAY`

-Then clone this repository; you will need to give the scripts some permissions in order to make them executable.
+You will need to give the scripts some permissions in order to make them executable.
 ```
 chmod +x /home/user/keyboard_changes/keyboard_normal.sh
 chmod +x /home/user/keyboard_changes/keyboard_space_control_off.sh